-POWER Youth is a youth work initiative program of the Metropolitan Action Commission (MAC), a division of the Mayor’s Office.
-As part of its mission to strengthen the creative workforce and deepen artistic participation in Nashville, Metro Arts partners with MAC to provide project-based work experiences in the arts through the POWER Youth Summer Employment Program for young people ages 14-15 during the summer.
+POWER Youth is a youth employment initiative program of the Metropolitan Action Commission (MAC), a division of the Mayor’s Office.
+As part of its mission to strengthen the creative workforce and deepen artistic participation in Nashville, Metro Arts partners with the Metro Action Commission to provide project-based work experiences in the arts through the POWER Youth Summer Employment Program for young people ages 14-15 during the summer.

 Diversity in Arts Leadership (DIAL) Internships